 A cancer patient: yes; but, Sherie was also a survivor.
 With a family to care for and a full-time teaching career (she was in her 27th year teaching 6th grade for the Gladstone School District), Sherie was determined.
 While taking a four-month leave from work, Sherie spent a great deal of time researching her disease and reassessing her life.
 Sherie realized she could not sit still and let this illness consume her.
 As she would often say, “I have cancer, cancer does not have me.”

 When winter set in, Sherie realized how important hair really was.
 Not having it posed issues greater than aesthetics––her head was cold!
-But, rather than sporting any old head garment, she and long time friend Cathy Ekerson decided to make customized fleece hats.
-They adorned the back brims with strands of dangling beads to represent hair.
-Figuring other women might be interested in wearing these cozy, symbolic hats, Sherie and Cathy established the business Hats of Empowerment.
+But, rather than sporting any old head garment, she and a long-time friend decided to make customized fleece hats.
+They adorned the back of the hats with strands of dangling beads to represent hair.
+Figuring other women might be interested in wearing these cozy, symbolic hats, Sherie and her friend established the business Hats of Empowerment.

 Wanting the sales proceeds to help fund research and awareness for ovarian cancer, Sherie and Cathy learned that the Oregon Health & Science University (OHSU) had a laboratory specializing in gynecologic cancers.
 At that time, there were no other organizations delivering continual funding to this lab.
 So came the bright idea to form a foundation.
 The Sherie Hildreth Ovarian Cancer (SHOC) Foundation was established in the summer of 2005.